 Based on the students score in each sub-scale, they are provided with additional information

 about the sub-scale.
-Finally, at the bottom of each section, they are provided with
+Finally, they are provided with resources for support.

 The report provides options to Print/Download Report or Email Report.
 This is important